-- 1.1 These representations have been prepared by Bidwells LLP on behalf of First Base to submit the Travis Perkins Site, Cambridge ("the Site") and in response to the Greater Cambridge Local Plan Regulation 18: Issues and Options 2020 consultation ("the consultation document").
-Please refer to Appendix 1 for site location plan. - 1.2 These representations follow those submitted in March 2019 as part of the 'Call for Sites' consultation and provide greater detail on the significant opportunity that the Site presents, informed by additional site assessment work. - 1.3 The consultation document has been published by Cambridge City Council and South Cambridgeshire District Council as the first formal stage of consultation towards preparing the new joint Local Plan for Cambridge and South Cambridgeshire; the Greater Cambridge Local Plan.
+- 1.1 These representations have been prepared by Bidwells LLP on behalf of Brookgate Property and Aviva Investors to submit Kett House and 10 Station Road, Cambridge ("the Site") and in response to the Greater Cambridge Local Plan Regulation 18: Issues and Options 2020 consultation ("the consultation document").
+Please refer to Appendix 1 for site location plan. - 1.2 The site was not submitted in March 2019 as part of the 'Call for Sites' consultation. - 1.3 The consultation document has been published by Cambridge City Council and South Cambridgeshire District Council as the first formal stage of consultation towards preparing the new joint Local Plan for Cambridge and South Cambridgeshire; the Greater Cambridge Local Plan.
 Consultation took place from 13 January 2020 to 24 February 2020. - 1.4 The Greater Cambridge Local Plan is proposed to set out future land use and planning policies for the Greater Cambridge area to 2040 in respect of accommodating growth for new homes, jobs and infrastructure. - 1.5 The consultation document explores four 'big themes' that will influence how homes, jobs and infrastructure are planned.
-The big themes are: - Climate change how the plan should contribute to achieving net zero carbon, and the mitigation and adaptation measures that should be required through developments; - Biodiversity and green spaces how the plan can contribute to our 'doubling nature' vision, the improvement of existing green spaces and the creation of more; - Wellbeing and social inclusion how the plan can help spread the benefits of growth, helping to create healthy and inclusive communities; and - Great places how the plan can protect what is already great about the area, and design new developments to create special places and spaces. - 1.6 Within the above four big themes, the consultation document then identifies what the Councils' consider are the key issues and options for where future growth (jobs and homes) might go.
+The big themes are: - Climate change how the plan should contribute to achieving net zero carbon, and the mitigation and adaptation measures that should be required through developments; - Biodiversity and green spaces how the plan can contribute to our 'doubling nature' vision, the improvement of existing green spaces and the creation of more; - Wellbeing and social inclusion how the plan can help spread the benefits of growth, helping to create healthy and inclusive communities; and - Great places how the plan can protect what is already great about the area, and new design developments to create special places and spaces. - 1.6 Within the above four big themes, the consultation document then identifies what the Councils' consider are the key issues and options for where future growth (jobs and homes) might go.
 This includes an option of 'Densification of existing urban areas' which is outlined as an option which could provide more homes and jobs on underused land within Cambridge and also potentially in existing new settlements.
 This could be by building taller buildings or redeveloping underused sites at higher densities. - 1.7 A combination of approaches to the distribution of spatial growth are considered likely to be necessary in order to allow for sufficient flexibility when considering the locations of new housing and employment development in the district.
-However, the principle of densification is supported and the Travis Perkins site presents an ideal opportunity for densification of an underused, brownfield site in a highly sustainable location.
+However, the principle of densification is supported and Kett House and 10 Station Road presents an ideal opportunity for densification of an underused, brownfield site in a highly sustainable location.

-- 1.8 First Base are at an early stage in considering potential development concepts for the Site and currently consider that a genuine mixed-use scheme would be appropriate.
-First Base are however keen to engage with the Council, stakeholders and the local community at the earliest opportunity to help shape, refine and discuss the proposals further as part of the ongoing consultation on the emerging Greater Cambridge Local Plan. - 1.9 These representations respond to the relevant questions within the consultation document in respect to the redevelopment opportunity at Travis Perkins, Cambridge and within the context of the four big themes and options for growth.
+- 1.8 Brookgate and Aviva are at an early stage in considering potential development concepts for the site and currently consider that a commercial-led scheme would be appropriate.
+Brookgate and Aviva are however keen to engage with the Council, stakeholders and the local community to refine and discuss the proposals further as part of the ongoing consultation on the emerging Greater Cambridge Local Plan. - 1.9 These representations respond to the relevant questions within the consultation document in respect to the redevelopment opportunity at Kett House and 10 Station Road, Cambridge and within the context of the four big themes and options for growth.

-2.0 Travis Perkins, Cambridge
+2.0 Kett House and 10 Station Road, Cambridge